- slide 1 of 4

 Why Include Constructivist Teaching?

-Constructivism has many advantages and strategies for constructivist teaching ought to be part of today's teaching landscape.
-Traditional teaching methods characterized by a one way knowledge delivery system (teacher led) have been subject to much criticism due to the high level of student passivity they imply.
+Constructivism offers many advantages and strategies that ought to be part of today's teaching landscape.
+Traditional teaching methods characterized by a one-way, teac her-led knowledge delivery system have been subject to much criticism due to the high level of student passivity they imply.
 Students, in order to retain and understand what they are taught, must be active participants in the learning process.
 Constructivist teaching offers just that!

 Another positive aspect of constructivism is that it is adaptable and can therefore be used with children of any age and adults alike, as well as in any subject.
-Although possible, constructivism does not need to be the only teaching method used in the classroom.
-Its combination to other teaching and learning methods is perfectly feasible and acceptable.
+Its combination with other teaching and learning methods is perfectly feasible and acceptable.
 Also, some teaching content and learning objectives may be more suited to constructivist activities than others and most teachers will be able to spot that.

 While new input may better be introduced in a traditional way, it can ideally be practiced using constructivist type of activities.
 There are numerous constructivist teaching strategies that teachers can twist to fit subject and curriculum content.